skyien-z/Star_Flight/README.md

 ## Tests

 Included in the ```tests``` folder are test cases that test all parts of this program.
-These tests either use the full dataset, subsets of the full set, or synthetic datasets to within the ```test_data``` folder to ensure that the program is working as intended.
+These tests either use the full dataset, subsets of the full set, or synthetic datasets which are within the ```test_data``` folder to ensure that the program is working as intended.
 To run these tests, run
 ```
 make test